nios-students/docs/wiki/Glossary.md

   The Following Are Some Commonly Used Acronyms.

-# All The Terminologies/Acronyms That Freshers (Stream 1 Students) Need To Know:-
+# All The Terminologies/Acronyms That Freshers (Stream 1 Students) Need To Know:

 - NIOS: National Institute of Open Schooling.
 [Link to section](/wiki/About#about-nios)
 - Subjects Available In Nios That You Can Choose: [Link to section]